-- comments are appropriate to the age and ability of the student - comments focus on the most significant strength and weakness for improvement, at any one time please refer to our marking and feedback policy - wherever possible, teachers should establish direct links between oral or written praise and the class or school rewards systems - when self or peer assessment has been undertaken (i.e. students may mark their own or another student's work) the teacher must always review this marking - teaching assistants are permitted to participate in marking and giving feedback provided they have been prepared/briefed on the teacher's expectations of the lesson and outcomes and that their input is reviewed by the teacher - At Infiniti School, marking is bespoke to the subject being taught and specialists' professionalism takes priority a hospitality and catering teacher is likely to take a different approach to an English teacher.
+- comments are appropriate to the age and ability of the student - comments focus on the most significant strength and weakness for improvement, at any one time - ticks are normal where work is correct, and annotations where errors have been made.
+Other symbols may be used once their meaning has been explained - please refer to our marking and feedback policy - wherever possible, teachers should establish direct links between oral or written praise and the class or school rewards systems - when self or peer assessment has been undertaken (i.e. students may mark their own or another student's work) the teacher must always review this marking - teaching assistants are permitted to participate in marking and giving feedback provided they have been prepared/briefed on the teacher's expectations of the lesson and outcomes and that their input is reviewed by the teacher - At Infiniti School, marking is bespoke to the subject being taught and specialists' professionalism takes priority a hospitality and catering teacher is likely to take a different approach to an English teacher.
 However, there is consistency in so much that feedback to students must be high-quality, regular and accurately recorded in books, folders, or electronically.
 Staff are as responsible for students' rapid progress in all their chosen and core subjects and in emotional wellbeing and skills for life as at all other school sites.